 MAISEY did meet a very small Yorkie and was very friendly with her.

 MAX has been very stiff and unsure when he sees a small Yorkie that lives down the street, but I think after a while, it won’t be such a big deal and he will relax when he sees her.

-Crate trained: They do not go into the crate on their own but when nudged to go into the crate.
+Crate trained: They love their crate and go in very frequently and take naps with the door open.
 They settle down instantly (in a very large crate together) and never cry or fuss when crated.
 Neither of them have had an accident in the crate.

 MAISEY often needs some support under her tummy to help her back legs along when getting out of the crate.
-Although not necessary, I usually carry her outside and set her down and within a minute her legs are loosened up and she wanders around the yard to sniff and go potty.
+After a minute she is walking around fine.

 MAISEY walks great on a leash!
 She actually sometimes hangs back while her brother runs ahead and we need to slow down a bit for her.
 She likes to take her time and sniff all the neighbor’s shrubs and say hello to anyone she meets.
 She loves when we walk DOWN a hill and she gets a cute little trot going!